slerman12/Help-me/3-Disproof.md

 ### Email: 10/31/2023

 > [!IMPORTANT]
-> The PhD student handbook has one clause of accountability for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement:
+> The PhD student handbook has **only one clause of accountability** for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement:
 > - in writing
 > - when support is withdrawn